-A growing number of cases of novel coronavirus (COVID-19) are still being confirmed in Indonesia.
+A growing number of cases of COVID-19 are still being confirmed in Indonesia.

 If you are in Indonesia, you should monitor developments regularly.
 The Indonesian authorities have launched an emergency hotline number (021-5210411 or 119, ext 9).
 Please visit the Indonesian Government’s official COVID19 website for further details.

-As and from 13 July, the Indonesian authorities will introduce new procedures and regulations for all holders of visas and stay permits.
+On 13 July, the Indonesian authorities introduced new procedures and regulations for all holders of visas and stay permits.
 Please consult https://www.imigrasi.go.id/ for full details as you may now have to take action to regularise your immigration status.
 If you have any queries, you may contact us at firstname.lastname@example.org.
 Our advice remains that non-residents should seek to return home at this time.

-If you do choose to remain in Indonesia, we ask that you ensure that you have adequate means to support yourself until such time as travel restrictions ease.
+If you do choose to remain in Indonesia, you should have adequate means to support yourself until such time as travel restrictions ease.